abroroo/til/Framer Motion/How to animate with scroll.md

-## How to animate objects in realtion to scoll of the page
+## How to animate objects in realtion to scroll of the page

 How to make two divs move on the x-axis with user scrolling data in real time